Have you been wondering how you can celebrate Matariki the Māori New Year at your place. Here’s 5 fresh ways to celebrate Matariki with your family.

 Sky lanterns have deservedly come under fire (excuse the pun) of late.
 They have become more common place all over the world in celebrating different events.
 But, although they do look beautiful, they’re also very dangerous.
 If they catch on fire, and land in dry scrub, or even in someone’s backyard, they can easily start a major fire.

-Why not make your own?
-In fact, making them is all part of the process.
+Why not make your own that still look stunning and are safe for the environment?
+In fact, you might just find that making them is all part of the fun.

 Just use short lengths of thin bamboo, bend them into circles, and tape the ends.
 Use 2 longer ones for the outside of the circle, and 6 slightly shorter lengths for the inside circles.
 Then tape them all together in a globe shape to strengthen.